HuongThanhNguyen/Collection-Framework/README.md

 ## Exercise
 **Given these interfaces**: List, Set, Stack, Queue, Map

 For each implemention of the given interfaces, find a typical application for that implementation.
-Explanations may be asked for the choices of implementations.
+Explanation may be asked for the choice of implementation.

 **Minimum requirement**: 3 applications and code is required